lananrg/JIRAConnectorExtension/README.md

 JIRAConnectorExtension
 ======================

 This extension can be used to request data from JIRA and transfer it to MediaWiki.
-It uses the new JIRA REST API.
+It uses the new JIRA REST API `/rest/api/2/search`.

+The extension provides:
+* a parser function extension to retrieve the status of a JIRA issue: `{{#readjiraissue:jiraissuekey=DEMO-1}}`
+* a tag extension to retrieve a list of JIRA issues using JQL: `<jira>project=DEMO and status=Resolved</jira>`

 # Installation
 Download and extract the file(s) in a directory called JIRAConnector in your `extensions/` folder.